wgreunke/poems-expo/README.md

 Poetry isn’t just beautiful—it’s memorable.
 Rhyming poems help reinforce vocabulary and pronunciation in ways that stick.

 ### Make Reading Fun
-VerseHint keeps you motivated with its interactive reading experience.
-Tap lines to reveal translations and uncover the meaning behind every word.
+Verse Hint keeps you motivated with its interactive reading experience.
+With a single click, you can see a literal translation that helps you learn new vocabulary and quickly get back to reading.

 ### Overcome the Intermediate Plateau
 Break free from the monotony of traditional language learning methods.
-With VerseHint, you’ll enjoy meaningful content that bridges the gap between beginner and fluent reading.
+With Verse Hint, you’ll enjoy meaningful content that bridges the gap between beginner and fluent reading.

 ---